sergiocorreia/ppmlhdfe/guides/nonexistence_examples.md

 The outcome variable is the histology grade of a tumor (low=0, 1=high) and there are three regressors. `x1` is an indicator variable ("neovasculization with coding 0 for absent and 1 for present"), `x2` is a positive integer ("pulsality index of arteria uterina"), and `x3` is a positive real ("endometrium height").

-A Logit regression on this data exhibits quasi-complete separation, as all cases of `y=1` occur when `x1=1` (so x1 perfectly predicts cancer in the sample, but when `x=0` there are obs. both with and without cancer).
+A Logit regression on this data exhibits quasi-complete separation, as all cases of `y=1` occur when `x1=1` (so x1 perfectly predicts a high histology grade in the sample, but when `x=0` there are obs. both with and without cancer).

 Stata's `logit` estimate detects this and excludes the 13 obs where `x1=1`: